Celebrating Vastelaovend in Mestreech?

 Due to local carnival parades, Arriva buses are temporarily out of service.
 Before departure, consult Arriva's trip planner to check whether your bus will run the normal route or whether an alternative route and/or boarding point applies.

-Are you coming by car?
-The parking garages in the center often fill up quickly, especially on weekends and on days with more visitors such as Carnival.
-The tips below will help you save travel time looking for a parking space and therefore have more time in the city.
+- Parking garages in the center often fill up quickly, especially on weekends and on days with more visitors, such as during Carnival.
+The tips on our website will save you travel time looking for a parking location.
+No more waiting at full parking garages.
+It's nice, it gives you more time in the city.

 Bob, also with carnival